Quarantine threatens to deepen Venezuelan crisis as roadblocks snarl food supplies

 Some health professionals said they could not reach the hospitals where they work because of the roadblocks.
 Ana Rosario Contreras, president of Caracas' nursing school, said she registered at least five cases of nurses who were unable to work this morning, despite carrying identification.
 In the states of Zulia and Tachira, bordering Colombia, the lock-down also worsened long-standing shortages of petrol as authorities shut most gas stations to all customers, except government officials, doctors and vehicles transporting food.

 "Everything is shut, there's no movement between states, and even less by the border," said Juan Restrepo, head of a group coordinating transport between Venezuela and Colombia.
 "We're desperate because we need to work."
 (Additional reporting by Vivian Sequera, Mayela Armas, Corina Pons, Sarah Kinosian and Deisy Buitrago in Caracas; Maria Ramirez in Puerto Ordaz; Anggy Polanco in San Cristobal; Tibisay Romero in Valencia; Mariela Nava in Maracaibo; Keren Torres in Barquisimeto; and Mircely Guanipa in Maracay.
-Writing by Angus Berwick Editing by Daniel Flynn and Marguerita Choy)
+Writing by Angus Berwick Editing by Daniel Flynn, Marguerita Choy and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)